didimoinc/cli/README.md

 - glTF
 - FBX

-In addition to those, it also accepts the definition of other parameters:
+In addition to those, it also accepts:
-- the maximum texture dimension (-m)
-- the avatar structure, which controls the output as a full-body or a head-only didimo (--avatar_structure)
+- the definition of a profile (--profile), which will drive the output texture files dimensions and formats;
-- the garments that must be applied to a full-body didimo (--garment)
-- the selected body gender for the didimo (--gender)
+- the definition of a default hair or baseball cap, from our collection of hairstyles (--hair).

 Input type accepts:
 - photo